StormStarbrickYT/discord-addons/custom-presets/README.md

 - Some values you set may be modified, without changing the current appearance.
 - You can use any customizable theme from Discord Addons.
 All the other themes (like BasicBackground or ClearVision) not from Discord Addons won't be accepted.
 - You can always request modifications or delete your preset from the repo by asking or resubmitting.
+- If you don't attach any preview/thumbnail, one will be directly generated for you.